Dr. Lucy Hovil

 Bio

-Lucy has spent that past seventeen years working with local and international civil society on issues of forced displacement and conflict across Sub-Saharan Africa.
+Lucy has spent that past 23 years working on issues of forced displacement and conflict.
 Areas of experience include forced migration, conflict analysis and conflict sensitivity, access to justice, transitional justice, gender-based violence and qualitative research design.
 During the course of her work, she has had extensive experience of working with a broad range of governments, non-governmental organisations, academic institutions and donors in order to understand conflict contexts, their impact on local populations, and how best policy interventions can improve their effectiveness.

-Lucy is currently the Managing Editor of the International Journal of Transitional Justice, a Deployable Civilian Expert for the UK Government’s Stabilisation Unit, and a Senior Research Associate for the International Refugee Rights Initiative.
+Lucy is a Senior Research Associate of the Refugee Law Initiative, a Partner of Expectation State, a Deployable Civilian Expert for the UK Government’s Stabilisation Unit, a member of UNDP’s Experts Roster for Rapid Respond, and a member of the Global Initiative Against Transnational Organised Crime Network of Experts.
 Her book, Refugees, Conflict and the Search for Belonging was published by Palgrave in 2016.

 Publications/recent projects